Gallopsled/pwntools/docs/source/intro.rst

 pwn import *``, you will get all functionality of the :mod:``pwnlib`` imported to your top-level scope, and also a few conveniences such as:

-* Calling :func:`pwnlib.term.take_ownership` to put your terminal in raw mode and implementing functionality to make it look like it is not.
+* Calling :func:`pwnlib.term.init` to put your terminal in raw mode and implementing functionality to make it look like it is not.
 * Setting the :data:`pwnlib.context.log_level` to `"info"`.
 * Parsing :data:`sys.argv`.